archway-network/archway/SECURITY.md

 - Whether this vulnerability is public or known to third parties.
 Please provide details where applicable;

 _Please notify the Archway Security team at the email above of existing public issues that may be of critical security importance._ Please ensure to include the issue ID along with a short description / explanation of the security relevance.

+### GitHub Private Vulnerability Reporting

+Under the repository "Security" tab / Security Advisories you will find "Report a vulnerability".
+Please complete the provided form with as much details as possible.

+For more information on GitHub private vulnerability reporting [see this](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability).

+_Best practices for writing repository security advisories_ can be found [here](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/best-practices-for-writing-repository-security-advisories).

+Security researchers can also use the REST API to privately report security vulnerabilities.
+For more information, see "[Privately report a security vulnerability](https://docs.github.com/en/rest/security-advisories/repository-advisories#privately-report-a-security-vulnerability)" in the REST API documentation.

 ## Handling Security Issues